Course Outline

 q) Form fields and labels

-r) CAPTCHA – allowed or not?
+r) CAPTCHA – can it be used or not?

 s) Compliance with HTML standards